 The patio at Connie and Ted’s used to be one of the most crowded spots in LA.
 Fortunately, things have calmed down some, so now you don’t have to plan ahead when you want the best New England-style seafood in LA.
 Close your eyes while you’re eating the seafood boil, and you can almost imagine you’re on a dock in Cape Cod.
-Which is impressive, considering you’re on one of the more trafficky parts of Santa Monica Blvd.
+That’s impressive considering you’re on one of the busier parts of Santa Monica Blvd.

 You and the other former assistants from your first job in LA still have a group text to keep track of your terrible old bosses.
 And to also occasionally plan random nights where you all meet up and have too much beer together.
 The next time it’s one of those nights, go to the Fat Dog.
 Even though they have the same studio worker crowd as other North Hollywood and Studio City spots, there are a lot fewer people talking about work than you usually get.
 Take advantage of the good cocktail and beer lists, and order some potato skins for the table while you talk about whose old boss finally got fired.

 This Glassell Park bar doesn’t look like much from the outside, but head inside and out the back, you’ll find a biergarten you probably never knew existed.
 They’ve got 20 beers on tap, including some hard-to-find stuff from places like Kern River Brewing, and DJs playing music you actually want to listen to.
 You can also get rowdy here on a weeknight, if you want to - they always have deals on picklebacks, and affordable shots of good whiskey.
-Technically, there’s no food here, but they do have trucks out front some nights, and free tacos on Thursdays.
+Technically, there’s no food here, but there always a few food trucks parked out front.